redaktor/widgets-preview/src/dialog/README.md

-# @dojo/widgets/dialog
+# @redaktor/widgets/dialog

-Dojo's `Dialog` component shows content inside a window over top the application content.
+redaktor's `Dialog` component shows content inside a window over top the application content.
 It provides default styling for a titlebar, content area, underlay, and a close button.

 ## Features